 Most of the weight a woman gains during pregnancy is from her baby, the placenta, and the bag of waters.
 The mother also puts on some fat.
 This is healthy.

-If you have a scale, weigh the mother at each visit.
+Weigh the mother at each visit.
 If possible, always use the same scale.

 What to do if you find warning signs